 New report bridges the Green Paper on Ageing and EU Disability Rights Strategy

-AGE has worked with an Early Stage Researcher to produce a policy report critically analysing the EU Green Paper on Ageing from a disability rights perspective.
+AGE has worked with an Early Stage Researcher to produce a policy report which critically analyses the EU Green Paper on Ageing from a disability rights perspective.
 The report also explores links between this initiative and the EU Disability Rights Strategy to fulfil the rights of older persons with disabilities.
-Ms. Ainsley McLean is PhD student involved in the Disability Advocacy Research in Europe (DARE) training network.
+Ms Ainsley McLean is PhD student involved in the Disability Advocacy Research in Europe (DARE) training network.
 She prepared this report during her secondment with AGE.

 Main findings of the report